Railway accidents in Victoria: Hawksburn, 1896

 On Friday 30 May 1896, Charles Heatley, the stationmaster of Hawksburn station, was struck and killed by a goods train while he was crossing the tracks at the station.
 As a passenger train was pulling up there, Heatley jumped down from the opposite platform and stood between the tracks, waiting for an opportunity to cross to the platform at which the train has arrived.
 He was not aware of a goods train approaching from the other direction and was hit by the locomotive, throwing him against the passenger train.
 Heatly died of his injuries in hospital without regaining consciousness.

 Moranding (Kurkuruc Creek), 1907

 On 4 October 1907, the driver and fireman of a goods train, running from Kilmore to Tooborac, died from shocking injuries sustained after their locomotive, and most of the train, derailed and toppled off the bridge over Kurkuruc Creek, near Moranding, on the Heathcote Junction to Bendigo line.
-The verdict of the corner was that the accident had been caused by a broken fishplate on rails on the bridge.
+The verdict of the coroner was that the accident had been caused by a broken fishplate on rails on the bridge.
 However, evidence presented at a subsequent government inquiry indicated that the train had derailed before it reached the bridge, and the broken fishplate was one of the effects of the accident, not its cause.
 The inquiry decided that the derailment must have been the result of some obstruction on one of the rails, which was not able to be found, due to the accident and the work done in clearing up the wreckage.